Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-RampsOver 4 – as of September 2025Direct connections are available to major cloud providers, including AWS.
+Direct Cloud On-RampsOver 4 – as of September 2025Direct connections are available for hyperscale performance.

-Power CostUS$0.08/kWh – as of Q2 2025Globally competitive pricing supports high-density deployments.
+Power CostUS$0.08/kWh – as of Q2 2025Globally competitive pricing for industrial power.

-Disaster RiskLow (3.0/10) – as of September 2025Overall national risk is low, but specific regional hazards vary significantly.
+Disaster RiskLow (3/10) – as of September 2025Overall risk is low, but specific regional hazards exist.

-Sales Tax13% VAT (standard rate) – as of September 2025Reduced rates of 9% and 6% apply to specific goods and services.
+Sales Tax13% VAT – as of September 2025Standard rate, with reduced rates of 9% or 6% for some items.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: Over 4 dedicated cloud on-ramps provide direct, private access to 2 major cloud regions within the country, as of September 2025.
-These connections are critical for hybrid cloud architectures requiring stable, high-throughput links to providers such as AWS.
+Direct Cloud On-Ramps: The ecosystem includes 4 dedicated cloud on-ramps providing direct, private access to 2 major cloud availability regions, as of September 2025.
+This ensures secure, high-performance connectivity for hybrid architectures.
+Available providers include:

 Power Analysis